Marcel Ruiz (footballer): Youth

 Ruiz was called up by Diego Ramírez to the under-20 team to participate in a training camp ahead of the 2018 CONCACAF U-20 Championship and matches against Brazil and Japan.
+However, he did not make the final tournament squad, and ultimately earned only two caps at the under-20 level.

 Ruiz was called up by Jaime Lozano to participate with the under-22 team at the 2019 Toulon Tournament, where Mexico finished in third.
 He was called up by Lozano again to participate at the 2019 Pan American Games, with Mexico winning the third-place match.